C-Lodder/joomla-update-checker/README.md

-# My outdated Joomla site (browser extension)
+# Joomla Update Checker - A Firefox browser extension

-This is a Firefox extension that notifies you when your Joomla sites require an update
+This Firefox extension will notify you if your Joomla website is outdated.

+# Usage

+1. Download
+2. Visit your site
+3. Open up your browser console